Happy New Year!

 Here are some tips on how to wear innovative pieces in the winter months ahead, and how to pair them with new fashion trends for spring.

-Wear a dazzling pin on a hat or in your hair.
+Wear a dazzling brooch on a hat or in your hair

 Here’s trend that has been sneaking up on jewelry collectors and fashionistas alike.
 Dress clips from the 1920s, ‘30s and ‘40s were bought in pairs and were traditionally worn on opposite sides of a neckline or on dress straps.
 Resembling clip-back earrings, they can be used in the hair (see above), on a handbag, or even as shoe jewelry.

-You can find vintage dress clips, both Fine and Fashion/Costume pieces, on collectibles websites such as 1stDibs and RubyLane.
+You can find vintage dress clips on collectibles websites such as 1stDibs and RubyLane.
 The renowned jeweler Fred Leighton was known for turning pairs of dress clips into fabulous cuff bracelets…a good project to keep in mind when you’re shopping.

 With the huge trend towards all things ‘90s, the comeback of the ankle bracelet continues.
 Some of the most fashionable women we know are wrapping a diamond tennis bracelet or pearls around one ankle (extenders are available if necessary).